-It is preferable that children are toilet trained before attending our Nursery/Reception class.
-However, no child will be excluded from participating in the Foundation Stage who may, for any reason, not yet be toilet trained and who may still be wearing nappies or equivalent.
+It is preferable that children are toilet trained before attending our EYFS class however, as some children may only have just turned 3, accidents are to be expected.
+No child will be excluded from participating in school activities who may, if for any reason, not yet be toilet trained and who may still be wearing nappies or equivalent.
 To facilitate this, conversations will be carried out with parents towards toilet training, unless there are medical or other developmental reasons why this may not be appropriate at the time.

 All members of staff are DBS checked and have familiarised themselves with this policy and other safeguarding policies relating to the intimate care of children.
-If any staff member has concerns about a colleague's intimate care practice he/she would report this to the Designated Safeguarding Lead - Hannah Simpson.
+If any staff member has concerns about a colleague's intimate care practice he/she would report this to the Designated Safeguarding Lead - Miss Simpson.